coding-to-music/battlecode2021/README.md

 This is the Battlecode 2021 contest website, which will be your main hub for all Battlecode-related things for the duration of the contest.
 For a general overview of what Battlecode is, visit our landing page.
 This year's game is a thrilling survival adventure involving 🍲, ▀⛓, 🐮, 🤖, and more.
 You will write bots in Java.
 ## Why this document is needed
+In software it is common to write good documentation.
+This is so that other members of the team can be equally up-to-date with how things work.
+This is normal documentation for any well-run organization.
+You really don't want to have some production problem and not have written down important details.
+Everything should be documented that you will need to be successful.
+Team members who do not document leave behind a technical debt of unfinished work that snowballs up and eventually really disrupts the stability and effectiveness of the organization.

 ## Account and Team Creation
 To participate in Battlecode, you need an account and a team.
 Each team can consist of 1 to 4 people.